shanewang09/web-development-course/README.md

 ```
 browser-sync start --server --directory --files "*"
 ```
-in the terminal to get browser sync running.
+in the terminal/command prompt/powershell to get browser sync running.

 You can use the [editor on GitHub](https://github.com/shanewang09/web-development-course/edit/main/README.md) to maintain and preview the content for your website in Markdown files.